segmentio/segment-docs/src/connections/destinations/catalog/perfect-audience/index.md

 When you call `track` on analytics.js, we call Perfect Audience's `track` with the exact same parameters.

 Perfect Audience requires that you define your goals ahead of time in their interface.
-If that hasn’t happened, then they don’t track the events.
+If that hasn't happened, then they don't track the events.

-[Here’s their video of how to set that up](http://support.perfectaudience.com/knowledgebase/articles/234037-how-to-create-and-track-conversion-goals-with-perf) - you’ll need to match event names between Perfect Audience and your Segment track calls.
+[Here's their video of how to set that up](http://support.perfectaudience.com/knowledgebase/articles/234037-how-to-create-and-track-conversion-goals-with-perf) - you'll need to match event names between Perfect Audience and your Segment track calls.

 ### Completed Order